-By 1911, 326 Dartmouth was the home of Charles Wright’s brother, William James Wright, and his wife, Georgianna (Buckham) Wright.
+Charles Wright died in December of 1909.
+In his will, he left 326 Dartmouth to his brother, William James Wright, and by the 1910-1911 winter season, he and his wife, Georgianna (Buckham) Wright Wright, had made it their Boston home.
 They also maintained a home in Duxbury, where Georgianna Wright had donated the funds to build the public library (now known as the Wright Memorial Library).

 William Wright was a gentleman farmer and had served in the Massachusetts legislature in 1890 and 1891.
 He had married Georgianna (Buckham) Wright in January of 1900.
 She was the widow of his uncle, George Wellman Wright (who died in 1897).